 When your dog is in pain, you naturally want to help by providing medication to make it go away.
 However, providing your pet with human medications (like aspirin or acetaminophen) can cause more problems than it can cure.
 Avoid giving your dog pain relievers unless recommended by your veterinarian.

-It's important not to just give your dog a drug because they're not acting normal.
+It's important not to give your dog a drug just because it's not acting normal.
 Even if your dog is in pain, you may not know what exactly is causing the problem.
 To get to the root of the issue, you want to bring your dog to the vet.
 This will help clarify exactly what's going on and where the pain is coming from.

 Aspirin and Your Dog

-Aspirin, in particular, is placed in a class of drugs called NSAIDs, or non-steroidal anti-inflammatory drugs.
+Aspirin, ibuprofen, and naproxen are in a class of drugs called non-steroidal anti-inflammatory drugs (NSAIDs).
 Dogs are extremely sensitive to the gastrointestinal effects of NSAIDs, which includes pain, bleeding, and ulceration.
 Coated aspirin helps with gastrointestinal effects, and may be recommended by a vet.
 At the end of the day, however, aspirin is tricky with pets and can cause many other issues.
 In fact, aspirin can cause birth defects, so it should especially never be given to animals that are pregnant.